 (d) the responsible parenting agreement may assist the responsible person or persons to exercise appropriate control over the behaviour of the child.

-[Section 131D inserted by No. 23 of 2015 s.
+[Section 131D inserted: No. 23 of 2015 s.
 7.]

 131E.
 Content of responsible parenting agreement

 (1) A responsible parenting agreement must be about one or more of the following matters —